Karl Vaino: Personal life and death

-His daughter Eleonora Kochetova is the daughter in law of Soviet writer Vsevolod Kochetov, and his son Eduard is the Vice President for External Relations at AvtoVAZ.
+Vaino's daughter, Eleonora Kochetova, is the daughter-in-law of Soviet writer Vsevolod Kochetov, and his son, Eduard, is the Vice President for External Relations at AvtoVAZ.
 He has two grandsons, Russian politician Anton Vaino and Russian Interior Ministry official Andrey Vaino.

-On 19 February 2022, it was announced that Vaino had died at some point earlier in the year, at the age of 98.
+On 19 February 2022, it was announced that Vaino had died on 12 February, at the age of 98.
 He was buried on 14 February in the Federal Military Memorial Cemetery.